 Bobby started shooting in Shoot for a Cure events from the beginning to represent the Carpenters Union.
 "It's like a big family!" he says.
 He loves introducing people to the shooting sports!
 The gun that is closest to his heart is his Grandfather's old Browning A-5, but he shoots sporting clays with a Caesar Guerini.

 MIKE SHOOTS: BERETTA A300

 Mike Leong, a Sacramento native, is a retired Carpenters Union Representative in Northern California.
 Coming from a family of hunters and fishermen, he began shooting as soon as he was old enough to handle a firearm.
 Michael is an avid fisherman and hunter.
 He enjoys hunting waterfowl and upland game.

 He started shooting with SFAC through the Carpenters Union in 2009.
 Shortly after his retirement, he signed up as a volunteer.
 Sporting Clays are one of his passions.
 He loves meeting new people, being involved in the community, and getting new shooters comfortable with the sport.

 AJ Shoots: Browning Cynergy

 AJ resides in the Finger Lakes region of Central New York.
 He has been with Shoot For A Cure since 2007.
 He first became experienced with firearms as a U.S. Marine Corps grunt and Primary Marksmanship Instructor.
 He is also an NSCA Level 1 Sporting Clays Instructor.
 AJ is an avid hunter and is happiest when he is in the woods or on a sporting clays course.
-In addition, as a father of three and a Registered Nurse, he is passionate about the importance of medical research to cure these dreaded diseases.
+In addition, as a husband, father of three and a Registered Nurse, he is passionate about the importance of medical research to cure these dreaded diseases.